 Close to half a century ago my mother taught me how to renewal prune her forsythias.
 (I think she had kids in part so she had free help in her garden.)
 It has remained one of my favorite garden tasks, presenting a delightful challenge with the end result of guiding plants to their greatest productivity and beauty.
-Douglas Ruhren is the JC Raulston Arboretum's gardens manager.
+Douglas Ruhren has a garden design, development, and maintenance business, Ironwood Gardens.

 - $20.00 for members, $25.00 for nonmembers.

 - Advance registration is required.
 Please call Chris Glenn at (919) 513-7005 to register.
 Registration is limited to 24 people and is considered complete when payment is received.